VIP-SMUR/vip-smur.github.io/docs/index.md

 ## 📝 The Problem

-Sustainability critics argue that the concept merely maintains the status quo rather than fostering true regeneration.
-This research course challenges this view by developing software tools that go beyond environmental and economic concerns to regenerate urban systems with a focus of empowering communities and decision-makers themselves.
+Critics argue that the concept of sustainability merely maintains the status quo rather than fostering true regeneration.
+This research course challenges this view by developing software tools that go beyond environmental and economic concerns to [regenerate urban systems](https://unhabitat.org/topic/urban-regeneration) with a focus of empowering communities and decision-makers themselves.

 Our models will help strengthen urban decision-making, enabling real-time testing of interventions.
-By involving all stakeholders, we make regenerative cities tangible, actionable, and inclusive.
+By involving all urban stakeholders, we make regenerative cities tangible, actionable, and inclusive.
 Our work will address:

 - Air quality / pollution / natural ventilation potential
 - Microclimate assessment (outdoor thermal comfort, heat islands)